This article was updated on 10-28-2019

-Now that we’ve discussed connecting the brain and body through interactive multisensory fitness, let’s look at some of the key players offering interactive multisensory fitness equipment and programming.
+Now that we’ve discussed connecting the brain and body through interactive multisensory fitness, let’s look at some of the key players offering gamified interactive PE multisensory fitness equipment and programming.
 They’re currently being used for a range of applications including functional and cardio fitness, high intensity interval training (HIIT), sports training, physical therapy, occupational therapy, sensory training, active brain training, and action based learning.

 Makoto Neuroplastic Technology: The Makoto Arena surrounds users with interactive targets on three towers, challenging users with auditory and visual cues to hit the targets in a 360 degree multiplanar fitness, sensory, rehab and sports training experience.